pwwang/Bioinformatics-cheatsheet/README.md

 - **[GeneCards](www.genecards.org/)**: GeneCards is a searchable, integrated, database of human genes that provides concise genomic related information, on all known and predicted human genes.
 - **[NCBI Gene](www.ncbi.nlm.nih.gov/gene)**: A portal to gene-specific content based on NCBI's RefSeq project, information from model organism databases, and links to other resources.
 - **[WikiGenes](https://www.wikigenes.org/)**: WikiGenes is a non-profit initiative to provide a global collaborative knowledge base for the life sciences, where authorship matters.
+- **[Harmonizome](http://amp.pharm.mssm.edu/Harmonizome/)**: a collection of processed datasets gathered to serve and mine knowledge about genes and proteins. [@Ref](http://database.oxfordjournals.org/content/2016/baw100.full)

 #### Specialized/Disease-associated Gene Databases
 - **[CADgene](http://www.bioguo.org/CADgene)**: Coronary Artery Disease Gene Database.